Fort Walton Beach and Okaloosa County Criminal Process

 The defense attorney will advise the defendant on his or her options, and make sure he or she has a clear understanding of the ramifications of each decision.
 However, the defendant has the final say in whether or not he or she will accept a plea agreement.

-In the weeks and months leading up to trial, I can file motions to exclude evidence and motions to dismiss the charges.
+In the weeks and months leading up to trial, we can file motions to exclude evidence and motions to dismiss the charges.

 In order for prosecutors to present evidence against you, that evidence must be admissible.
 Evidence found as the result of an illegal search and seizure is not admissible.